mentainha/m3o/README.md

 ## Development

-This project is a combination of open source projects and a platform managed by the Micro team.
+This project is a combination of open source projects and a platform managed by the M3O team.
 Our goal is to enable any developer to contribute to the open source while benefiting from the platform as a shared resource.

 ### Open Source